Quick Links

 View Dr. Damstetter’s Favorite Sun Protection Products

-Basal Cell Carcinoma Diagnosis and Treatment
+Diagnosing Basal Cell Carcinoma

 Once a diagnosis is made, the cancerous cells must be removed completely.
 There are several methods of removing the basal cell carcinoma cells, each of which can be performed after using a local anesthetic to maintain your comfort.